The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

-Since we have that the algorithm of \cref{fig:ghost_reads} has been proven correct, and has been pre-run before we run \cref{algo:wra_pseudo}, all output events output something that has indeed been inputted at some point of the run.
-Thus we are guaranteed that eventually, there will be events $\wevent$ and $\wevent'$ from \cref{prop:splitting_violating_run}.
+Since we have that the algorithm of Figure \ref{fig:ghost_reads} has been proven correct, and has been pre-run before we run Algorithm \ref{algo:wra_pseudo}, all output events output something that has indeed been inputted at some point of the run.
+Thus we are guaranteed that eventually, there will be events $\wevent$ and $\wevent'$ from Proposition \ref{prop:splitting_violating_run}.

 It remains to show that out algorithm can detect the existence of the intermediate $\wevent'$ events, and that all the $\failconf$ configurations our algorithm marks would correspond to violations.
 The first step towards this is to guarantee that when reading a $\wevent'$ event, we will indeed start marking the states with $\hidden$ tuples.
 We know that $\wevent'$ must occur, it must be on variable $\xvar$, and it must not be on the register that is currently the register that will be outputted on $\revent$.